 How do you make this happen?
 With two kitchen tools you probably already have in your house:

 Step 1.
 Start with an ice cream recipe that’s tried and true and highly recommended.
-I personally love my homemade vanilla bean ice cream but feel free to start with another recipe.
+I personally love my Homemade Vanilla Ice Cream recipe, but feel free to start with another ice cream base recipe.

 Step 2.
 As you’re making your ice cream recipe, instead of adding all the liquid into the recipe as directed, set aside 1 cup.

-Note: This liquid should have a high-fat content, like cream or coconut milk.
-If your recipe doesn’t have a liquid with a high-fat content then set aside what you can.
+Note: This liquid should have a high-fat content, like heavy cream or coconut milk.
+If your recipe doesn’t have a liquid with a high-fat content, then set aside what you can.

 Step 3.
 When the directions say to “pour into machine and follow manufacturer instructions,” pour the ice cream mixture into ice cube trays instead.
 I’ve found that most ice cream recipes fill up 2 ice cube trays, but you may want to have a third tray handy, just in case.
 You can also use small Tupperware containers if you don’t have a third tray.